Eradash/ha-hilo-blueprints/README.md

 ## Contributing

 I need help abstracting the Hilo integration.
 For now, a sensor is still needed to know if a challenge is in progress or not, this need to change.

+## To do:

+This list is not complete, if you have any ideas, please send a Pull request :)

+* Add a way to import easily the Blueprints to Home Assistant
+* Add a way to not have the Hilo integration (for those with only the Hydro-Québec way of challenges)
+* Add Blueprints for notifications with estimates and results